anleva/DeepConvFont/README.md

 # DeepConvFont
 Keras implementation of a deep net decoding characters and whole fonts.

-Note; this is a work in progress, and not meant to be used by others.
+Note; this is a work in progress.
 Below are some teaser images with original fonts in the top rows, and the corresponding output from a convolutional auto-encoder below.

 ![font_0](